BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-blitz_cardgame.markdown

 ## Setup
 - At the start of the game, each player is given three lives (matchsticks, coins, etc.).
 - Each player is dealt three cards.
-  - The dealer has the right to keep his cards or exchange them.
+  - The dealer inspects her cards, and has the option to keep them or put them in the center and take three new cards.
-  - If the dealer wants to exchange his cards, he puts his original cards in the center of the table as the bank, and draws three new cards.
-Otherwise three additional cards are placed in the center as the bank.
+    - If the dealer keeps her cards, three additional cards from the deck are placed in the center.
-- The player to the left of the dealer is first.
+- The player to the left of the dealer is first to play.

 ## Gameplay
 The aim of Blitz is to gather three cards of the same suit for the highest score.